robshep/pebble-spring-boot-2-starter/README.md

    return new MyPebbleExtension2();
 }
 ```
+CAVEAT: Spring will not gather beans if they're scattered across multiple @Configuration classes.
+If you use this mechanism, bundle all Extension @Beans in a single @Configuration class.

 ###Customizing the Loader
 The autoconfigurer looks for a bean named ``pebbleLoader`` in the context.
 You can define a custom loader with that name and it will be used to configure the default PebbleEngine: